 March 2013 - Present

-- Reverse engineered the network protocol of a legacy railway remote monitoring and diagnostics system for which the software sources were in large parts missing.
-Wrote a software component (in Go) that translated the old protocol to a different one used by a monitoring new system, also developed by Develer.
+- Reverse engineered the network protocol of a railway diagnostic system for which sources were in large part missing.
+Wrote a software component in Go to allow the old system to inter-operate with new software and hardware components designed to gradually replace it.

-- Taught a two-day introductory course on Android development covering the inner workings of the system and application development.
+- Taught a two-day introductory course on Android development covering the inner workings of the platform and application development.